-- Development of a 100% renewable energy scenario - De-carbonization of the entire global energy sector within one generation (until 2050). - Based only on technologies currently available or under development, excluding BECCS, CCS and nuclear energy.
+- Development of a 100% renewable energy scenario; - De-carbonization of the entire global energy sector within one generation (until 2050); - Based only on technologies currently available or under development, excluding BECCS, CCS and nuclear energy.
 Note that the exclusion of CCS technology from the OECM model used to set sector targets might differ from the approach by other organisations including the International Energy Agency.
+OECM also includes methane emissions resulting from fossil fuels mining and extraction.